ScienceAssembly/YAIBA-VRC/README.md

 ## Features
 * Staff setting feature
     * Register a specific player as a staff member
-    * Output position and rotation infomation to VRChat log files only for players registered as staff
+    * Output position, rotation and questionnaire infomation to VRChat log files only for players registered as staff
     * Set GameObjects to be displayed only to players registered as staff
 * Position and rotation logging feature
     * Confirm the player's consent for position and rotation logging
     * Periodically obtain and log position and rotation information for players who agree to.
     * Display the position and rotation information of players who agree to on the in-game debug panel (for debugging)
+* Questionnaire feature
+    * Set up questionnaire question text and choices
+    * Obtain and log questionnaire results

 ## Usage
 1. Import VRCSDK3-WORLD and UdonSharp